 -Mom of Twins

-Our son is the light of our life, when his teachers approached us about getting him help with gross/fine motor skills along with courage and self esteem help, we were lost.
-With the help of Building All Children we gained hope ,confidence, and the light back into our son face and future!
+Our son is the light of our life, and when his teachers approached us about getting him help with gross/fine motor skills, along with courage and self esteem help, we were lost.
+With the help of Building All Children we gained hope, confidence, and the light back into our son’s face and future!
 Our income did not allow us to receive free help and the help we were actively seeking was too expensive for us to even try to obtain.
 Building All Children relieved the pressure and fears of not being able to obtain quality testing and quality guidance for our son!
-Kendra has been a counselor, a friend, a guide, a teacher.
-Building All Children is a gift and there ability to reach children and nurture their strengths has propelled our son to new heights!
-I can not express enough gratitude for the gift of confidence I gained as a parent and am speechless towards the growth my son is achieving!
+Kendra has been a counselor, a friend, a guide, and a teacher.
+Building All Children is a gift and their ability to reach children and nurture their strengths has propelled our son to new heights!
+I can not express enough gratitude for the gift of confidence I gained as a parent, and I am speechless towards the growth my son is achieving!
 Thank you Building All Children, from the bottom of my heart!

 My name is Jamie Pendleton, I am the Missions and Family Connections Pastor at FBC Jenks.
-A couple of years ago my wife and I were asked to attend a fund raising dinner with some friends.
-I was there that we had the opportunity to meet Kendra Morgan, hear her testimony and a God given ministry, Building All Children.
-My wife and I both feel in love with the vision.
+A couple of years ago my wife and I were asked to attend a fundraising dinner with some friends.
+It was there that we had the opportunity to meet Kendra Morgan and hear about her testimony and God-given ministry, Building All Children.
+My wife and I both fell in love with the vision.
 We walked away sponsoring Building All Children and built a relationship with Kendra and Building All Children.
 Since that time FBC Jenks has formed a partnership with Building All Children.
-They have been a tremendous resource for 12 to 15 families from the church.
+They have been a tremendous resource for many families from the church.
 Kendra has a true passion for the families that she comes in contact with and provides great direction for the whole family.
-She provides monthly playdates for children and moms here at FBC Jenks, the feedback from her ministry has been above fantastic!
+She provides monthly playdates for children and moms here at FBC Jenks, and the feedback from her ministry has been above fantastic!

 – Jamie Pendleton